-We are pleased with our accomplishments throughout 2020 and we are focused on advancing our proprietary products in 2021.
-We have also been pleased with the steps we have taken throughout this period in responding to the unprecedented circumstances and challenges created by the COVID-19 pandemic and to mitigate the impact of this outbreak on our employees, business and operations.
-Our priority has been the health and well-being of our colleagues and their families.
+We are pleased with what we have accomplished throughout 2021 and we remain focused on advancing our proprietary products in 2022.
+We have also been pleased with the steps we have continued to take throughout this period in responding to the unprecedented challenges created by the COVID-19 pandemic and to mitigate the impact of this pandemic on our employees, business and operations.
 We are also grateful to all those individuals in the healthcare profession who have been tireless in their efforts throughout this period to meet this unprecedented global health crisis.